Enterprise Compute Cloud

 - VMware vSphere as the hypervisor

-- VM sizes ranging from 500MB to 96GB memory with between one and eight vCPUs founcontended performance
+- VM sizes ranging from 512MiB to 128GiB memory with between one and twelve vCPUs for uncontended performance

 - Choice of storage configurations, including optimised storage for high IO